pojosontheweb/woko/doco/markdown/woko.md

 	}

+Of course, you can override `layout` for the various role(s) and/or target types in your application.

 ### Nav Bar ###

 The default layout includes a `navBar` facet that renders navigation links for the currently logged-in user.
 Nav bars for `all` and `developer` roles are included by default.

 ## Fragments ##

 Fragments in the Object Renderer are nested.
 The structure is composite : a top-level fragment includes other fragments, possibly including other sub-fragments, and so on.